smapiot/piral/src/converters/piral-blazor/README.md

 Adds the URLs to additional DLLs that need to be referenced for obtaining the Blazor components.
 At best this uses `require.resolve` to get the URL from the bundler.

-When you use the `blazorpilet` template you don't need to fill / use this.
+When you use the `blazorpilet` template you don't need to fill/use this.
 It is automatically used and filled with generated code.
 Only touch this one if you know what you are doing.

 ### `fromBlazor()`